Logan TUBACHRISTMAS Details

 The Tuba Exchange

-The instruments found at TUBACHRISTMAS events all come from the 'tuba family' of instruments.
+The instruments found at TUBACHRISTMAS events come from the 'tuba family' of instruments.
 The most common of those are the tuba, the euphonium, and the baritone.
 There are multiple variations of these instruments, such as those designed for marching bands or ancient predecessors to the modern instruments, and many of those can be seen at TUBACHRISTMAS events.
 While the most obscure variations have not been used in the Logan event, there have been a wide variety of instruments that have been used.

 Instruments that have been used at the Logan event:

-• tubas
+• tuba

 • marching tuba